Mission, Vision, Values & Program Goals

 - Flexibility in their academic plans (we will work one-on-one with students to customize a part of their HTM education to suit their individual career goals).

 - Welcoming culture (all faculty are approachable and prioritize teaching and student development).

 - Sound business underpinning to the curriculum (our students only have to take two extra classes (six credits) in the Business School to obtain a business minor).

 - Three levels of academic support.
 Students work with an academic adviser, a faculty mentor and our internship coordinator to complement their classroom studies with sound practical internships.

-- Faculty-led, study abroad opportunities to NW Italy and the Cannes Film Festival.
+- Faculty-led, study abroad opportunities to Costa Rica and the Cannes International Film Festival.